greenbean1/pdga-analysis/README.md

 # PDGA Analysis
 This is a data analysis project exploring PDGA player information

-## Next Goal: Make dataframe with PDGA & state population info
+## Next Goal: Refactor Code
-Change from Player Statistics to Player Search
+1. Consolidate constants in constants module
+2. Add link to Tableau Public viz
+3. Add Motivation, How Does This Work, Potential Next Steps & Credits
+4. Code Review with Dad -> how to better organize within modules?

 ## Project Milestones
 ~~1.
 Pull down JSON of Eagle McMahon via Requests Library~~